microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 Contoso Supermarket is researching a number of additional health and safety systems that will leverage the same IoT infrastructure.
 These include:

-- Air quality sensors to detect the presence of smoke or other contaminants
+- Air quality sensors to detect the presence of smoke or other contaminants.
-- Water quality sensors to detect the presence of contaminants in the water supply
+- Water quality sensors to detect the presence of contaminants in the water supply.
-- Motion and presence sensors to lights should be turned on for personal safety
+- Motion and presence sensors to lights should be turned on for personal safety.

 The local collection and visualization of sensor data uses the same infrastructure as the [Infrastructure Observability](..\k8s_infra_observability\_index.md) stack, namely Prometheus and Grafana.
 This provides the store manager with a single pane of glass for monitoring both the infrastructure and the sensors, and minimizes the number of new technologies that the manager needs to learn and that Contoso must support.